Ball State contains Patterson, tops Buffalo 38-28 to win MAC - WHIZ News

 UP NEXT

-Both these teams have bowl-worthy resumes, but there’s no telling how the postseason will go in this pandemic-affected season.
+Both teams have bowl-worthy resumes, although there’s no telling how the postseason will go in this pandemic-affected season.

 Follow Noah Trister at https://twitter.com/noahtrister